New Approaches Benchmark Oxygen Snowmobile Helmet…

 Rider Comment: “Anyone that has fogging issues, take the helmet back to dealer.
 Some shields are defective.” – Mike Walther

 Sun Visor Fogging

 Here’s another important consideration.
 I’ve already heard several users complain that the retractable sun visor may fog up when lowered.
 Such internal visors are notoriously hard to keep clear and don’t benefit from being electric.

 But the Oxygen electric visor controller heats the “garage” into which the sun visor retracts.
-So if your sun visor starts fogging, set your visor to high and flip it up for a minute or two should so the heat clear it again.
+So if your sun visor starts fogging, set your visor to high.
+Then flip the sun visor up for a minute or two so the heat can clear it again.

 Full Disclosure: I haven’t used the sun visor yet because I wear prescription sunglasses.
 So I’d appreciate knowing how the sun visor heating works for you!